Resource-Constrained Shortest Path with Polytopic Reset Sets: Conclusion

 \section{Conclusion}

-This paper considers a framework for solving the continuous resource-constrained shortest path problem where a budget is replenished convex polytopes.
-By characterizing the geometric structure of the optimal path, specifically its piecewise linear nature and single-pass property, we reduced an infinite-dimensional continuous problem into a manageable two-stage optimization.
+This paper considers a framework for solving the continuous resource-constrained shortest path problem where a budget is replenished within convex polytopes.
+By characterizing the geometric structure of the optimal path, specifically its piecewise linear nature and feasible-connected space property, we reduced a continuous problem into a manageable two-stage graph optimization.
 We demonstrated that a wavefront-based discretization combined with Dijkstra’s algorithm effectively identifies the optimal sequence of regions, while subsequent convex programming provides the exact optimal entry and exit points.
 The proposed approach balances computational efficiency with theoretical optimality, outperforming purely discrete graph-based methods.

 Future work will focus on extending these findings to the optimal control of dynamical systems with internal resource states.
 This includes designing trajectories that are compatible with higher-order system dynamics and investigating the impact of time-varying resource consumption in the presence of replenishment regions.
 Additionally, we aim to extend the framework to handle non-convex replenishment regions and dynamic environments with moving obstacles.